clintonskitson/rexray/.docs/user-guide/config.md

   type: ""
 ```

-When operating as a stand-alone CLI, REX-Ray actually loads an embedded
-libStorage server for the duration of the CLI process, accessible only via a
-local UNIX socket, which is then used by the REX-Ray CLI libStorage client to
-retrieve a list of the VirtualBox volumes.
+In addition to listing volumes, the CLI mode can perform operations including
+those that create and remove volumes and snapshots.

+### Services
+There are two details that must be configured before looking into services
+deeper.
+The `embedded server` and `auto services` section describe some of
+things that make configuring REX-Ray as a service easier but is optional as
+you will see later in the more advanced examples.

+#### Embedded Server Mode
+REX-Ray can be configured separately as a client and a server.
+But for
+simplicity, the `embedded` mode can be used if both the `client integration`
+activity and the `storage abstraction` responsibilities are being served
+by the same REX-Ray instance.
+This means by default a temporary UNIX socket is
+established that both the client and server side of REX-Ray communicate with one
+another on.
+This mode does not advertise the libStorage server or API in a
+static manner.

-#### Auto Service Mode
+#### Auto Services Mode
-Please also notice the use of the `--service` flag.
+Notice the `libstorage.service` definition in the configuration and the
+`--service`  paramater specified in the CLI example.
 This flag's argument sets
 the `libstorage.service` property, which has a special meaning inside of
 REX-Ray.

+Services represent unique libStorage endpoints that are available to libStorage
+clients.
+Each service is associated with a storage driver.
+The `auto service
+mode` minimizes configuration for simple environments.

 The value of the `libstorage.service` property is used to create a
 default service configured with a storage driver.
 This special mode is only
 activated if all of the following conditions are met: